Otumian-empire/articles/Java/5-OOP/5-oop-5.md

 ```

-We will create two instances the _Employee_ class and later make one of the objects rated.
+We will create two instances of the _Employee_ class and later make one of the objects rated.

 ```java
 // Main.java